tomwebean/Chat-NodeJS/README.md

 This app features all the latest tools and practices in mobile development!

 - :u6708: **Javascript** — A JavaScript library for building user interfaces
-- ⚛️ **React Native** — A lib that provides a way to create native apps for Android and iOS
 - 💹 **Node Js** — A web framework for Node Js
 - ♻️ **Socket IO** — A library for realtime web applications